flexa-script/flexa-script.github.io/README.md

-# Flexa Programming Language
+# Flexa Scripting Language

-Welcome to the official documentation of the **Flexa Programming Language**!
+Welcome to the official documentation of the **Flexa Scripting Language**!
 Flexa is a toy scripting language developed for fun.

 ## Features